Pronunciation of 'Opuntia'

 Latin

-A genus of cacti, named after the ancient Greek city of Opus.
+Refers to a genus of cacti, named after the ancient city of Opus in Greece.